Thames Valley Harriers: History

 TVH became a force both on the track and in endurance races.
-The 1908 Olympics at nearby White City Stadium increased the club's profile and a first Olympian was secured in 1936 when George Traynor competed in the long jump alongside Jesse Owens.
+The 1908 Summer Olympics at nearby White City Stadium increased the club's profile and a first Olympian was secured in 1936 when George Traynor competed in the long jump alongside Jesse Owens.

 Other standout performers included Ken Norris who finished second in the 1954 world cross country championships and Ron Hopcroft who set world records for both the 50 and 100 miles.
 TVH was also the club where middle-distance coach Frank Horwill first developed his methods, including the creation of the British Milers Club in 1963.

 TVH was a founding member of the British Athletics League in 1969 and enjoyed great success over the next two decades, winning the title three times and finishing in the top three on a total of 14 occasions, as well as achieving multiple wins in the Southern road relays and cross country championships.

 This success provided the momentum for the club to build a new clubhouse at the West London Stadium by Wormwood Scrubs, which was completed in 1979.
-From this platform emerged TVH's greatest ever athlete – Linford Christie - who claimed a haul of international sprint medals including 1992 Olympic 100m gold in Barcelona.
+From this platform emerged TVH's greatest ever athlete – Linford Christie - who claimed a haul of international sprint medals including 1992 Olympic 100 m gold in Barcelona.
 The West London Stadium was renamed the Linford Christie Stadium in his honour and he still serves as the Club President.

+In recognition of the club's success and TVH's record of strong contribution to its local community, England Athletics voted Thames Valley Harriers the top London club for 2015.

 2021 saw the launch of a new National Athletics League, combining the former British Athletics League (BAL) for men and UK Women's Athletics League (UKWAL) into one competition.
-Thames Valley Harriers won all four of the club's matches to win the title.
+Thames Valley Harriers won all four of the club's matches to win the inaugural title.
+In 2024, the club won the National Athletics League for the fourth consecutive year.